willbamford/postcss-bem-to-js/README.md

 # PostCSS BEM To JavaScript

-Converts CSS to JavaScript.
-Includes support for BEM / ITCSS / BEMIT syntax.
+Translates CSS classes to a JavaScript file so that you can use typed definitions of styling classes in React / Vue.js etc. It includes support for BEM / ITCSS / BEMIT syntax.

+## Why?

+* Useful for [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) lookup of CSS classes in your JavaScript.
+* Type safety.
+Ensures you only use CSS classes that are available (avoid typos / using deprecated classes etc.)
+* Rolls BEM `modifiers` into `block` and `element` strings e.g. `my-block--large { ... }` becomes `MyBlock.$large === 'my-block my-block--large'`.

 BEM example (`style.css`):